-Bust out an old photo album or pull up some old videos filmed during the earlier years of your relationship, and reflect on the progress you’ve made and the life you’ve built together.
-When we get busy with work and life and pulled into routines, we can forget to step back and view the bigger picture – all the progress we made that led up to our current place.
+Bust out an old photo album or pull up some old videos filmed during the early years of your relationship, and reflect on the progress you’ve made and the life you’ve built together.
+When we get busy with work and life and pulled into routines, we can forget to step back and view the bigger picture-all the progress we made that led up to our current place.

 Another great tradition to start for your anniversary is to print a new photo book to celebrate the last year.
 Revisit your photos from the past twelve months and pick your favorites to assemble into an album.
 Then, use an online service to print, bind, and deliver your book to add to your family collection.